 Tax costs in Belgium

-Belgium is famous for having the highest tax rates in all of Europe.
+Belgium is famous for having the highest tax rates in all of Europe, which contributes significantly to the cost of living in Belgium.
 Top earners are hit with a whopping 50% of their income, compared to 45% in other European countries, although government reforms aim to reduce the Belgian tax burden and a number of Belgian tax deductions can be claimed.

 Taxes start off at 25% on income up to €12,990 a year, with the highest tax being 50% on incomes of €39,660 or more (see Belgian tax rates).
 The state collects income and company tax, while municipal authorities handle municipal and property taxes.